 Educational Assistance Program

-The purpose of the educational assistance program is for workforce planning and development.
-It provides a tool for managers and employees to support academic activities that directly relate to the organization’s identified knowledge, skills, and behaviors (organizational competencies), and which support the mission, vision, and values of the organization.
+The Educational Assistance Program is for workforce planning and development.
+It provides a tool for managers and employees to support academic activities that directly relate to the organization’s identified knowledge, skills and behaviors (organizational competencies) that support the mission, vision and values of the organization.

 Permanent and time-limited employees regularly scheduled 20 hours or more per week and probationary and trainee employees after satisfactory performance for a period of not less than three months, as determined by management.